Donald Trump Jr. Praises Planned Parenthood For ‘Courage’ In Addressing Joe Biden Sexual Assault Allegation

-On Thursday, Donald Trump Jr. offered rare praise of Planned Parenthood for speaking out on the sexual assault and harassment allegations leveled against presumptive Democratic nominee Joe Biden by Tara Reade, The Blaze reported.
+On Thursday, Donald Trump Jr. offered rare praise for Planned Parenthood for speaking out on the sexual assault and harassment allegations leveled against presumptive Democratic presidential nominee Joe Biden by Tara Reade, The Blaze reported.

-“Planned Parenthood just did what the following people didn’t have the courage to do: Nancy Pelosi, Kirsten Gillibrand, Kamala Harris, Stacey Abrams, Gretchen Whitmer, Amy Klobuchar & Crooked Hillary,” he tweeted.
+“Planned Parenthood just did what the following people didn’t have the courage to do: Nancy Pelosi, Kirsten Gillibrand, Kamala Harris, Stacey Abrams, Gretchen Whitmer, Amy Klobuchar & Crooked Hillary,” Trump Jr. tweeted.

-As noted by The Blaze, the people Trump Jr. mentioned have faced criticism for taking Biden’s side over Reade despite each of them supporting accusers of Supreme Court Justice Brett Kavanaugh.
+As noted by The Blaze, the people Trump Jr. mentioned have faced criticism for taking Biden’s side over Reade’s despite each of them supporting accusers of Supreme Court Justice Brett Kavanaugh.
 According to the publication, Reade has more corroborating evidence for her claim than the accusations leveled against Kavanaugh amid his 2018 confirmation hearings.

-Trump Jr.’s comment was a response to The Daily Beast politics reporter Hanna Trudo, who reported on a statement from acting Planned Parenthood president Alexis McGill.
+Trump Jr.’s comment was a response to The Daily Beast politics reporter Hanna Trudo, who reported on a statement from acting Planned Parenthood president Alexis McGill Johnson.

-“[We] believe survivors — and saying we believe survivors doesn’t mean only when it’s politically convenient,” McGill reportedly said.
+“[We] believe survivors — and saying we believe survivors doesn’t mean only when it’s politically convenient,” Johnson reportedly said.

-As reported by The Hill, McGill stressed the importance of supporting and listening to survivors of “sexual violence.”
+In the statement, Johnson stressed the importance of supporting and listening to survivors of “sexual violence.”

 “We believe that survivors should be heard, listened to, taken seriously, and treated with respect and dignity….
 Vice President Biden must address this allegation directly.
 Our country is hungry for leadership on this issue.
 Now is the time to give it to them.”